DM8AT/GLGE-Old/README.md

 - Texture atleasing

 # Changelogs
+## Update 0.4-beta-1
+### Goal
+- create support for multiple windows handeld by GLGE
+   - Window class for API acess
+- minimal API changes
+   - GLGE main window to manage one window with the old API
+### Current
+- added files:
+   - GLGEWindow.h   : declares the window class, private variables of the window class and functions of the window class
+   - GLGEWindow.cpp : defines the functions of the window class declared in file "GLGEWindow.h"
+- GLGE now runs on an "main window", all window dependend functions are now passed to that window when called
+   - the creation of an main window is not needed, nor so handeling it.
+But to start the main loop, at least one window will need to be created and started. starting a window will mark it redy for executing functions when the main loop is started.
+Starting windows during the main loop should work too, but I didn't test it.
+- added the window class to manage multiple windows at once in the main loop
+- GLGE will now chatch SDL2 errors
+### Known problems
+- currently, no Objects will render
+- the pass for combining the solid and transparent geometry is broken and fills the window black

 ## Update 0.3-1
 - an alpha of 1.f will now be renderd solid on transparent objects
 - transparent objects will render in the opaque and transparent pass by default now to render solid and transparent parts